Windsor Park to host 16,000 fans

 Northern Ireland have not played in front of a full house at home since their 0-0 draw with the Netherlands in November 2019.

-While just over 1,000 fans attended their Euro 2020 play-off final last November, September's fixture will be by far the biggest crowd manager Ian Baraclough has experienced since taking on the role.
+While more than 1,000 fans attended their Euro 2020 play-off final last November, September's fixture will be by far the biggest crowd manager Ian Baraclough has experienced since taking on the role.

+There will be no ticket allocation for travelling Swiss fans following a joint Fifa and Uefa ruling earlier this month that away fans would not be permitted to travel to matches due to recent Covid spikes in Europe.

-The Irish FA had previously stated their hopes for such a crowd to return for an international fixtures after the Super Cup between Chelsea and Villareal was widely deemed a success.
+The Northern Ireland FA had previously stated its hopes for such a crowd to return for an international fixtures after the Super Cup between Chelsea and Villareal was widely deemed a success.

 "We have proven that the National Football Stadium at Windsor Park can host fans safely and responsibly and I look forward to welcoming our brilliant fans back," said IFA chief Patrick Nelson.